 Making big claims to your clients is gutsy, so we document evidence of every single advertising claim made on SpyFu.

-Every piece of information you see on SpyFu — every ad, every organic rank — can be traced back to a specific Search Engine Result Page (SERP) that we saw on Google.
 For any single keyword search: we gather the first 100 organic results and note the domain and page for each one.
 We also gather ads from the first page of results and note the advertiser, ad copy, and landing page for each one.
 All of that data goes into our database, and we repeat that across millions and millions of keywords.

 From that foundation, we can carefully calculate other roll-up metrics like Clicks per Day and Estimated Budget.